 - The fund aims to generate additional income through call overwriting. - The strategy is based on a quantitative model. - UBS Asset Management classifies this fund as a Sustainability Focus Fund, which promotes environmental and social characteristics in accordance with SFDR Article 8.
 The research and portfolio construction processes incorporate ESG risk integration and screening and comply with UBS Asset Management Sustainability exclusion policy.
-For more information on Sustainability at UBS, please refer to www.ubs.com/am-si-commitment. - The portfolio manager is not tied to the benchmark in terms of investment selection or weight. - The exchange rate risk between USD and EUR is largely hedged. - The distributing (-dist) share classes of this sub-fund intend to distribute capital (premiums from writing call options and the share buyback yield) as well as income (e.g. from dividends).
-See risk section below.
+For more information on Sustainability at UBS, please refer to www.ubs.com/am-si-commitment. - The portfolio manager is not tied to the benchmark in terms of investment selection or weight. - The exchange rate risk between USD and CHF is largely hedged.